NYPL-Simplified/Simplified-Android-Core/README.md

 #### Android SDK

-Install the Android SDK and Android Studio.
+Install the [Android SDK and Android Studio](https://developer.android.com/studio/).
+We don't support the use of any other IDE at the moment.

 #### JDK